 Keeps time by the stars instead of the sun

 Most clocks keep "solar time".
 A solar day is one in which the earth makes one rotation and the sun returns to the same place in the sky.
 Astronomers keep time in relation to the stars, with what is called "sidereal time".
 A sidereal day is one in which the earth makes one rotation and the stars return to the same place in the sky.
-A sidereal day is a little bit shorter than a solar day because the earth is moving around the sun and it must turn a little bit farther each day to face the sun.
+A sidereal day is a little bit shorter than a solar day.

 Objects in the sky are located by their celestial position.
 This position is commonly given as "Right Ascension" and "Declination".
 Every astronomical object has these coordinates.
 For example, The star Betelgeuse in the constellation Orion is at Right Ascension 5 hours 55 minutes and Declination 7 degrees 24 minutes.
 The Right Ascension is sidereal time.
 This allows you to know what celestial objects are "up" if you know what the local sidereal time is.
 Once you have a sidereal clock on your wall, if you see that it's 5:55 local sidereal time, you know that Betelgeuse and Orion are on the meridian.
 If it's 18:37 sidereal time, Vega and the constellation Lyra are on the meridian.
 If you're familiar with celestial coordinates, a sidereal clock allows you to keep in touch with what's going on in the sky even during the daytime when the stars cannot be seen.